jarosser06/cookbook.win-dhcp/README.md

 win-dhcp Cookbook
 =================
-TODO: Enter the cookbook description here.

-e.g.
-This cookbook makes your favorite breakfast sandwhich.
+This cookbook is meant to be used to manage the dhcp service on Windows servers 2008 and 2012.

 Requirements
 ------------
-TODO: List your cookbook requirements.
-Be sure to include any requirements this cookbook has on platforms, libraries, other cookbooks, packages, operating systems, etc.

-e.g.
+This cookbook has only been tested with Windows Server 2008 Standard and Windows Server 2012 Standard.

-#### packages
+#### cookbooks
-- `toaster` - win-dhcp needs toaster to brown your bagel.
+- `windows`
+- `powershell`
+- `chef-handler`

 Attributes
 ----------